DanoITguy/Mongoose-Schema-Model-Routers/README.md

 promotion.js
 partnerRouter.js
 promotionRouter.js

-OR, a text file containing the link to a public online Git repository for your project.
+OR, (MY PREFERRED METHOD) a text file containing the link to a public online Git repository for your project. https://github.com/DanoITguy/Mongoose-Schema-Model-Routers/

 Assignment Resources